cjlee112/darwin/doc/reference/model.rst

    Any state with observation likelihood less than or equal to *logPmin* will truncate a path.
 Its default value simply truncates zero-probability paths.

+   If your *dependencyGraph* contains multiple-condition edges, you must supply the corresponding *multiCondSet* object that stores them.

+   Creating a :class:`Model` instance compiles the complete state graph implied by the :class*`DependencyGraph` (which may invoke subgraph compilation), as applied to the specific set of observations provided by *obsLabel*.

 .. method:: Model.calc_fb()